WordPress/gutenberg/packages/block-editor/src/components/block-patterns-list/README.md

 #### shownPatterns

-[`BlockPattern`] Block patterns that are actually shown in the block patterns list.
+Block patterns that are actually shown in the block patterns list.

 -   Type: `any`
 -   Required: Yes